-The Coast Guard is establishing permanent special local regulations for marine events held on the waters of the Delaware River between Pea Patch Island and Delaware City, Delaware.
+The Coast Guard proposes to establish permanent special local regulations for marine events held on the waters of the Delaware River between Pea Patch Island and Delaware City, Delaware.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the events.
 This action is intended to restrict vessel traffic in a portion of the Delaware River between Pea Patch Island and Delaware City during the events.

 FOR FURTHER INFORMATION CONTACT:

 S.L.
 Phillips, Project Manager, Auxiliary and Recreational Boating Safety Section, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 Request for Comments

 We encourage you to participate in this rulemaking by submitting comments and related material.
 If you do so, please include your name and address, identify the docket number for this rulemaking (CGD05-03-013), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
 Please submit all comments and related material in an unbound format, no larger than 81/2 by 11 inches, suitable for copying.
 If you would like to know they reached us, please enclose a stamped, self-addressed postcard or envelope.
 We will consider all comments and material received during the comment period.
 We may change this proposed rule in view of them.

 We do not now plan to hold a public meeting.
 But you may submit a request for a meeting by writing to the address listed under ADDRESSES explaining why one would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.